Mudd History, Family Crest & Coats of Arms

 The surname Mudd was first found in Cheshire where the family of Maude, originally the Lords of Monte Alto, in Italy, settled in the Lordships and manors of Montalt and Hawarden in the county of Flint.

-Important Dates for the Mudd family
+Early History of the Mudd family

 This web page shows only a small excerpt of our Mudd research.
 Another 160 words (11 lines of text) covering the years 1174 and 1800 are included under the topic Early Mudd History in all our PDF Extended History products and printed products wherever possible.